Tuesday, December 27, 2011

 This was a strange book.
 (I guess that follows, if "weird" is in the title, right?)

-The author used first person plural for the point-of-view, which I don't think I've ever seen before, and wove in about a bazillion Shakespeare quotes into the characters' everyday conversation.
+The author used first person plural for the point-of-view, which I don't think I've ever seen before, and wove about a bazillion Shakespeare quotes into the characters' everyday conversation.
 I am surprised she was able to pull all that off and still tell a good story, to be honest.

 But she did; this book had interesting characters and held my attention.
 I liked it.